Misalignment between employee engagement and business objectives can slow down a company’s growth – no matter how engaged the employees are.

 Getting feedback from a manager is great – but it’s narrow information.
 It won’t give you the big picture of how the employee is impacting the organization or supporting your business goals.

 Gathering feedback from peers, stakeholders, and other managers creates a more holistic picture of performance.
-It could be that an employee is not only moving their own organization toward its goals, but helping other organizations move toward theirs as well.
+It could be that an employee is not only moving their own organization toward its goals but helping other organizations move toward theirs as well.
 Or it could be that manager bias is occurring in the feedback process – in which case, getting others’ perspectives can help you to identify gaps in alignment between the employee’s performance and the business’s goals.

-Make sure your employees are aware of and aligned to your company’s bigger goals.
+Make sure your employees are aware of and aligned with your company’s bigger goals.
 Then set up KPIs to measure that alignment throughout the year.
 Without aligning employee performance to business objectives, even the most engaged employee might not help your company move toward its goals.

 Questback can help you measure goals and alignment with in-depth employee surveys.
 This insight is invaluable for keeping your organization — and your company — on track to meeting business goals.
 Learn more here.